kyomuhai/Kyomuhangi-and-Giorgi_unified-mechanistic-model/README.md

 # Background
 This script contains syntax used for the analysis of malaria serology data as described in the paper: "A unified and flexible modelling framework for the analysis of malaria serology data" .
-Epidemiology & Infection, pages 1-18, 2021"
+Epidemiology & Infection, pages 1-18, 2021" DOI: https://doi.org/10.1017/S0950268821000753
 The antibody measurements used in this analysis are PfAMA OD values obtained from ELISA, however the methods are applicable to any malaria antigen type.

 Throughout the script we indicate where the code may need to change depending on the dataset/antibody type under analysis.